JCSama/CodeIgniter-Model/README.md

 Assuming that we have 2 tables advertisement and category, each advertisement belongs to a category, so a category can have one or many advertisements, which means our tables may look like this :

+NOTES :
-NOTE : The category table has multilang fields so we're gonna put them in category_lang table NOTE : {table}_lang must respect the recommended structure
+  - The category table has multilang fields so we're gonna put them in category_lang table
+  - {table}_lang must respect the recommended structure

  -----------------------
 | category              |